Skip to main content

 Chemical Characteristics of Water

-Hardness is the property that makes water to require more soap to produce a foam or lather.
-Hardness of water is not harmful for human health but can be precipitated by heating so can produce damaging effects in boilers, hot pipes etc by depositing the material and reducing the water storage and carriage capacity.
+Hardness is the property that makes water require more soap to produce a foam or lather.
+The hardness of water is not harmful to human health but can be precipitated by heating so can produce damaging effects in boilers, hot pipes, etc by depositing the material and reducing the water storage and carrying capacity.
 Absolute soft water on the other hand is not acceptable

 Municipal Wastewater Treatment Systems